Email Marketing Best Practices: 11 Tips for 2022

 There are many ways to personalize your list, and the ingenious methods are ever-growing.

-For example, you can personalize your email list by using subscriber names.
+One of the easiest ways you can personalize your email list by using subscribers' first names.

 See this example that uses the first name:

-Does this sound daunting?
+Does all this personalized data collection, sorting, and utilization for every single subscriber sound daunting?
 Don't worry, AI to the rescue!

 AI-powered email service providers (ESPs) use machine learning and other similar technologies to automatically personalize email content depending on subscriptions.